 Jaycut may have limitations but it doesn’t mean you can”˜t use professional video editing techniques with your digital footage.
 In a recent article about home video productions, I alluded to techniques that can make your videos more appealing.
 Two such techniques are what are called J-cut and L-cut editing.

 You have no doubt seen J-cut edits used in films many times without knowing what it’s called .
 In this cut, you hear the audio come from one video clip, but you see footage from another clip or visual element such a title board.
-Here’s a quick example on my Jaycut share page of a J-cut edit.
+Here’s a [NO LONGER WORKS] quick example on my Jaycut share page of a J-cut edit.

 The video opens with a title card and the sound of a ï»¿mariachi song that is a part of””let’s call it””the A-clip.
 After a few seconds the title card ends, and the visual part of the A-clip begins with the mariachi dancers; the music from the A-clip continues.

 The B-roll could have also been another video shot of say people watching the performance but with the sound of that clip edited out.
 So if say you’re shooting a music performance with a single video camera, you might grab a shot of the audience or the outside of the venue before the performance begins, and use it for your B-roll.

 While the Jaycut editor only has two video tracks and one audio, you cannot split music from a video clip as you can in say iMovie.
 But here’s a workaround.